Estimated reading time: 6 minutes

 Achieving goals needs to be kept at the forefront by continuing to have conversations about them, or it may be perceived that the goals are no longer important.

-Goals should be discussed on a regular basis until they are achieved.
+Goals should be discussed regularly until they are achieved.

 The difficulty in managing any organization is balancing the day-to-day responsibilities with the time and attention needed to achieve annual goals.

-This tender balance can be a challenge in today’s faced-paced environment.
+This tender balance can be a challenge in today’s fast-paced environment.
 Successful organizations have learned to manage this tension so that goals and strategies remain a priority.